tmpfiles.d(5) — Linux manual page

 copying the higher-level quota group assignments from the

-parent as is done with q, the lowest quota group of the
+parent as is done with q, the lowest quota group of the parent

-assigned to the parent subvolume's higher-level quota groups,
+parent subvolume's higher-level quota groups, and the

 Effectively, this has a similar effect as q, however